 Transmit/Receive Point: Part of the gNB transmitting and receiving radio signals to/from UE according to physical layer properties and parameters inherent to that element.

-Upstream: Direction toward parent node in IAB-topology.
+Upstream: Direction toward parent node in IAB topology.

 V2X sidelink communication: AS functionality enabling V2X communication as defined in TS 23.285 [41], between nearby UEs, using E-UTRA technology but not traversing any network node.